KenKundert/quantiphy/README.rst

    >>> print(Tboil)
    100 °C

-Once you have a quantity, there are a variety of ways of accessing the aspects of the quantity:
+Once you have a quantity, there are a variety of ways of accessing aspects of the quantity:

 .. code-block:: python